 When I do a spending freeze, I focus on all of the fun spending categories.
 Those items I truly don't need.

 Maybe it the grocery budget you struggle with.
-Learn how to lower the grocery budget when doing a spending freeze.
+Learn how to save money on groceries when doing a spending freeze.
 It is possible to cut your grocery budget in half with those tips.

 The other way to look at it is decide from the budget which items money can be spent on and eliminate the rest.